-Autumn is here so it’s time to pick (or buy) your sloes and make your sloe gin.
-Two months is the minimum amount of time it needs to mature, and as it’s now two months until Christmas…
+With autumn on its way, it’s time to pick (or buy) some sloes and make your own sloe gin.
+Two months is the minimum amount of time it needs to mature, and with Christmas fast approaching, let’s get going!

-First up, you need to find your sloes.
-Around this time in the UK the wild blackthorn trees are aching with fruit.
-There’s lots of debate about when to pick them, but the simplest rule is that if you can pop the berries easily between your finger and thumb, they’re ripe.
+First up, you need to find some sloes.
+In the UK, wild blackthorn trees are weighed down with sloes between the end of September and November.
+There’s a lot of debate about the best time to pick them, but the simplest rule is that if you can pop the berries easily between your finger and thumb, they’re ripe.

-Start by sticking them in the freezer overnight.
-This will simulate the first frost and split the skin on your berries, allowing them to release their natural sweetness.
+- Start off by rinsing your sloes, then bag them up and pop them in the freezer overnight.
+This will simulate the first frost and split the skin on your berries, so they release their natural sweetness without the need for pricking.